 The table format below can be used to present the allocation of EPA grant funds to the specific tasks described above.
 Specify the costs by budget category.
-Include only EPA grant funds and required cost share in this table.
+INCLUDE ONLY EPA GRANT FUNDS AND REQUIRED COST SHARE IN THIS TABLE.
 Activities not supported by the grant should not be included in the budget table.

-Applicants requesting a combination of hazardous substance and petroleum funding in the same proposal may present combined total figures in this table.
+Applicants requesting a combination of hazardous substances and petroleum funding in the same proposal may present combined total figures in this table.
 The relative breakdown/proportions of the two types of funding can be explained via footnotes.
-Alternately, applicants may choose to provide two separate budget tables, or two separate line items within one budget table, which distinguish hazardous substance funds from petroleum funds.
+Alternately, applicants may choose to provide two separate budget tables, or two separate line items within one budget table, which distinguish hazardous substances funds from petroleum funds.

-Note: EPA encourages the use of the table format below.
+Note: EPA encourages the use of the table format below and replacing the task number outlined in the table with the actual title of the task.